Cedric C. Smith

 Cedric Crawford "Pat" Smith (March 12, 1895 – April 23, 1969) was an American football fullback who played for the University of Michigan (1915–1916), the Great Lakes Naval Training Station, and the Buffalo All-Americans (1920–1921, 1923).
 He was either the second or third leading scorer in the inaugural season of the National Football League (NFL), then known as the American Professional Football Association (APFA).

-Early years
+Early life

 Born in Minneapolis, Minnesota, Smith moved with his family to Bay City, Michigan, where he attended high school.

 University of Michigan

 In 1914, Smith enrolled at the University of Michigan and played on the freshman football team.
 Smith was a standout on the freshman team, being compared with Michigan Agricultural star George E. Julian: "Smith weighs 190.
 He rips up the line in about the same manner as the Aggie terror."
 As a sophomore in 1915, Smith started five games at fullback.
 As a junior in 1916, he started seven games at fullback.
 Michigan's legendary coach, Fielding H. Yost, said of Smith: "Pat was a brilliant player ... fast, brainy and an excellent punter and passer.
 I would call him an all-around star.
 He was unfortunate in being injured on a number of occasions, but the following Saturday he was usually ready to put on another stellar performance."
 After the 1916 season, Smith's teammates selected him as captain of the 1917 Michigan Wolverines football team.

 Smith was also a member of the Michigan track and field team in 1916, 1917 and 1919.
 He won the Big Ten Conference shot put title in 1919.